opnfv/opnfvdocs/docs/platformoverview/testcasesframework.rst

 In Brahmaputra, Functest is focusing on OpenStack and SDN controllers deployment testing.
-Its testing framework combines a number of testing tools to verify the key components of OPNFV platform running successfully.
+Its testing framework combines a number of testing tools to verify the key components of the OPNFV platform are running successfully.
 For example, Rally and Tempest are integrated for OpenStack basic functional testing and benchmark, Robot is used for ODL testing, and Teston is integrated for ONOS testing.
 Besides these, Functest also includes tests by deploying candidate VNFs such as vPing and vIMS, and testing their basic functionality.